EnzoBnl/enzobnl/pl.md

 # Python
 ## `threading`vs `multiprocessing` modules
 - `threading` standard module allows to spawn threads in Python script.
 You will be able this way to perform the concurrent execution of tasks.
-One BIG limitation compared to C or Java threads is that the GIL ([Global Interpreter Lock](https://realpython.com/python-gil/)) only let one thread at a time to be executed by the Python interpreter, making impossible to do multi-processing (i.e. execute tasks i.
+One BIG limitation compared to C or Java threads is that the GIL ([Global Interpreter Lock](https://realpython.com/python-gil/)) only let one thread at a time to be executed by the Python interpreter, making impossible to do *parallel processing* (i.e. execute tasks not only concurrently but in parallel).
 This make this library irrelevant for CPU intensive threading but it is still good enough for IO intensive threads.
-Mainly there is:
-- a concurrency lib: `threading` (only one interpreter)
-- a true parallel lib: `multiprocessing`
+- `multiprocessing` module on its side allows *parallel processing* as it spawns separate processes, each one tight with its own python inter

 ### `threading` lib
 #### Critical section